Chart Color Schemes

 An assessment of population growth drivers in Mullaloo reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 using a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilised growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Based on projected demographic shifts, an above median population growth is expected for the Mullaloo (SA2) area.
-By 2041, the area is projected to grow by 1,016 persons, reflecting a total increase of 13.4% over the 17-year period.
+All drivers including natural growth and interstate migration were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises ABS's latest Greater Capital Region projections released in 2023 based on 2022 data.
+Looking ahead, an above median population growth is projected for the suburb, expected to grow by 1,028 persons to 2041 reflecting a total increase of 13.6% over the 17 years.

 Frequently Asked Questions - Population